yousty/pg_eventstore/docs/reading_events.md

 ### "all" stream filtering

-**Warning** There is a restriction on a set of stream's attributes that can be used when filtering "all" stream result.
+**Warning** There is a restriction on a set of stream attributes that can be used when filtering an "all" stream result.
 Available combinations:

 - `:context`
 - `:context` and `:stream_name`